 Completing the West Coast trio of official Japantowns is San Jose’s Nihonmachi area.
-Originally settled by Japanese citizens returning from internment camps, the area is just north of downtown San Jose and features the Japanese American Museum of San Jose, San Jose Taiko, a 35-year-old performance group, and specialty shops selling handmade tofu and sweet, artisan treats which have even been requested by the Emperor (from the Shuei-do Manju Shop).
-The local neighborhood association also lists a variety of classes in traditional Japanese arts ranging from shamisen to koto, ikebana to kimono dressing.
+Originally settled by Japanese citizens returning from internment camps.
+The area features the Japanese American Museum of San Jose, San Jose Taiko, a 35-year-old performance group.
+Also, specialty shops selling handmade tofu and sweet, artisan treats which have even been requested by the Emperor (from the Shuei-do Manju Shop).
+The local neighborhood association also lists a variety of classes in traditional Japanese arts.

 San Jose Betsuin Buddhist Temple

 Liberdade is the Japanese district in São Paulo, Brazil.
 It is home to the largest Japanese community outside of Japan in the world.
 It has roughly half a million Brazilians of Japanese descent occupying the area.
 Liberdade boasts a weekly Sunday market, fresh Asian produce markets, and the Museum of Japanese Immigration.